nabto/edge-device-webrtc/README.md

 ## Example cross build for aarch64

-In the folder cross_build there is a Dockerfile which shows an example of how it can be possible to build a resulting binary for an aarch64 target.
+The following example shows how it is possible to make a cross compilation of the edge_device_webrtc binary for an aarch64 target.
+The example is easy to modify for other targets and toolchains.
+The primary focus is to show how easy it is and that is is indeed possible with the right knowledge.

+The cross build example consists of a Dockerfile which uses several layers to build the individual dependency libraries, and then builds it into a binary.
+In the end a container is made which is able to run the resulting aarch64 binary through qemu such that it is indeed possible to show that the compiled binary works on something else than the system used to compile the binary.

 The build can be run as `docker build -f cross_build/Dockerfile --progress plain -t edge_device_webrtc_aarch64 .`